CloudVPS/networking-opencontrail/doc/source/installation.rst

       :language: ini

 #.
 Create a new file ``/etc/neutron/plugins/ml2/ml2_conf_opencontrail.ini``
-   and write an IP and a port of the Tungsten Fabric REST API to meet the example:
+   and write an IP and a port of the Tungsten Fabric REST API to meet the example (you can also set custom period between sync runs, it should be longer than one hour or it can block NTF API, you can use 's', 'm', and 'h' postfix for seconds, minutes, and hours):

    .. literalinclude:: samples/ml2_conf_opencontrail.ini.sample
       :language: ini
-      :lines: 1-3
+      :lines: 1-4

 #.
 Make sure you include all config files in the Neutron server parameters::